COSC-499-W2023/year-long-project-team-19/Group Exploration/Henry's Exploration/README.md

-## Only assets folder is uploaded due to extremly large amount of files in the entire set.
+## 7 October - Only assets folder is uploaded due to extremly large amount of files in the entire set.